oppia/oppia-web-developer-docs/Tutorial-Learn-How-to-Write-and-Test-a-Non-Trivial-Beam-Job.md

 > [!IMPORTANT]
 > Practice 4: Based on the previous step where we fetched all the topic models, can you try writing the code for fetching topic summary models?
+>
-> Hint: Refer to the code snippet for fetching TopicModel entities and apply a similar approach.
+> **Hint**: Refer to the code snippet for fetching TopicModel entities and apply a similar approach.

 <details> <summary><b>Code for Fetching Topic Summary Models</b></summary>